Capability Clarity

 Standard deviation

-The process capability indices in practice
+The indices in practice

 With an understanding of the terms that compose the process capability indices in hand, the next step is to put them to practice.
 Enter your email below to download Understanding the Process Capability Indices.
 This essay puts your new found understanding of the terms to practice.
 It discusses how the indices are calculated and what their calculation indicates about a process.
 It also explores how process behavior charts and capability histograms provide the additional context that is necessary to take actions that reduce costs and improve quality.